-Individual Coverage Network Out-of-Network Calendar Year Deductible \$1,800 Preventive Medications Deductible (Other medications are subject to Calendar Year Deductible) \$75 Coinsurance Maximum \$3,000 \$4,000 Out-of-Pocket Limit \$6,500 N/A Family Coverage Network Out-of-Network Calendar Year Deductible \$3,0 00 Preventive Medications Individual Deductible (Other medications are subject to Calendar Year Deductible) \$7 5 Coinsurance Maximum \$5,500 \$7,500 Out-of-Pocket Limit (In no event shall any one individual with family coverage exceed \$6,500 out-of-pocket expenses for covered network expenses.) \$13,000 N/A Online Primary Care Visit (Applicable to network primary care providers, registered dietitians and Plan approved vendors only) You pay \$10 copayment subject to deductible Not Covered Online Behavioral Health Therapy (Applicable to network providers and Plan approved vendors only) You pay 20% Not Covered Specialty Physician/Health Care Professional Services You pay 20% You pay 40% Inpatient Hospital - Services must be certified as medically necessary by Kepro to be covered by the Plan (except for routine maternity delivery).
+Individual Coverage Network Out-of-Network Calendar Year Deductible \$1,800 Preventive Medications Deductible (Other medications are subject to Calendar Year Deductible) edications are \$75 Coinsurance Maximum \$3,000 \$4,000 Out-of-Pocket Limit \$6,500 N/A Family Coverage Network Out-of-Network Calendar Year Deductible \$3,0 000 Preventive Medications Individual Deductible (Other medications are subject to Calendar Year Deductible) \$7 5 Coinsurance Maximum \$5,500 \$7,500 Out-of-Pocket Limit (In no event shall any one individual with family coverage exceed \$6,500 out-of-pocket expenses for covered network expenses.) \$13,000 N/A Telehealth Minor Medical Care Visit You pay \$10 copayment subject to deductible Not Covered Telehealth Dietitian Services Visit You pay \$10 copayment subject to deductible Not Covered Telehealth Mental Health Care Visit You pay 20% Not Covered Specialty Physician/Health Care Professional Services You pay 20% You pay 40% Inpatient Hospital - Services must be certified as medically necessary by Kepro to be covered by the Plan (except for routine maternity delivery).
 You pay 20% You pay 40% Outpatient Hospital Services You pay 20% You pay 40% Emergency Room - Services are subject to a \$50 copayment for the first visit and a \$200 copayment for each subsequent visit in addition to the deductible and coinsurance.
 Copayment is waived if admitted.
-You pay 20% You pay 20% X-Rays, Laboratory You pay 20% You pay 40% Outpatient MRI/MRA/CAT/CTA Scans You pay 20% You pay 40%
+You pay 20% You pay 20% X-Rays, Laboratory You pay 20% You pay 40%

-Adult Wellness/Preventive Services Plan pays 100% Not Covered Maternity - Specified prenatal care and network routine physician delivery covered at 100% subject to completion of the Maternity Management Program.
+Outpatient MRI/MRA/CAT/CTA Scans You pay 20% You pay 40% Adult Wellness/Preventive Services Plan pays 100% Not Covered Maternity - Specified prenatal care and network routine physician delivery covered at 100% subject to completion of the Maternity Management Program.
 Note: Benefits are limited for dependent children .
 You pay 20% You pay 40% Maternity - Hospital; Other Services (Not available for dependent children.)
 You pay 20% You pay 40% Well-Newborn Nursery Care Plan pays 100% Not Covered Well-Child Office Visits and Routine Tests Plan pays 100% Not Covered Well-Child Routine Immunizations Plan pays 100% Not Covered Chiropractic Services - Manipulative therapy services - Limited to a maximum of 30 visits per participant per calendar year.
 You pay 20% You pay 40% Accidental Injury to Natural Teeth and TMJ Services - Coverage is subject to the network coinsurance/copayment maximum.
 TMJ services are limited to a lifetime maximum of \$5,000.
 You pay 20% You pay 20%